 I fell in love with KL’s Chinatown district after my exploration with Pauline.
 In recent years, a lot of new businesses have opened up in the area, injecting a new lease of life into it.

 After sampling various little street food snacks and light bites around the neighborhood, we stopped for a full lunch at a hip hangout popular among trendy KL locals and businessmen working at nearby offices.
 Here we ate delicious roti

 KL’s Chinatown is home to an array of quirky coffee shops and speakeasy-style bars which you should absolutely take the time to explore after your Kuala Lumpur food tour draws to a close.
 Our adventure ended at Merchant’s Lane – a former brothel that had been converted into a coffee shop.

 From the outside, Merchant’s Lane looks unsuspecting – a random closed door with old, worn signage above it that opens to reveal a narrow, ramshackle stairway.
-At the top of the stairs though, it opens out to reveal what is perhaps the most bright, airy and Instagrammable spots in KL.
-Merchant’s Lane is popular among expats and locals alike.
+At the top of the stairs though, it opens out to reveal what is perhaps the most bright, airy and Instagrammable spot in KL.
+Merchant’s Lane is popular among ex-pats and locals alike.